-Add/Drop Process
+Drop/Add Process

-Once course request results are available, there is a schedule adjustment period called "add/drop" that allows you to revise your schedule.
-The add/drop procedure can be used when students failed to submit a course request, need to change time(s)/day of classes due to scheduling conflicts, need to add or drop courses based on advisor recommendations, etc.
+Once course request results are available, there is a schedule adjustment period called "drop/add" that allows you to revise your schedule.
+The drop/add procedure can be used when students failed to submit a course request during the registration period, need to change time(s)/day of classes due to scheduling conflicts, need to add or drop courses based on advisor recommendations, etc.

-WARNING: Students with holds on their record cannot access add/drop.
-Take care of holds prior to the add/drop period!
-Make sure you complete the pre-registration requirements to access add/drop.
+WARNING: Students with holds on their records cannot access drop/add.
+Take care of holds prior to the drop/add period!
+Make sure you complete the pre-registration requirements to access drop/add.